isapome/BrainProp/README.md

 ```

 #### Datasets
-* MNIST, CIFAR10 and CIFAR100 are available through keras.
+* MNIST, CIFAR10 and CIFAR100 are automatically available through keras.
 * Tiny ImageNet can be downloaded from the [official page of the challenge](https://tiny-imagenet.herokuapp.com) or extracted by running:
 ```tinyimagenet
 python tinyimagenet.py